d-mcsorley/Gallus/Readme.md

 Mapping a query to an object
 ----------------------------

-Like Dapper all the methods hang off the IDbConnection object as extension methods and assumes an open connection.
+Like Dapper, Gallus is a single file that can be dropped into your project with all the methods hanging off the IDbConnection object as extension methods and assumes an open connection.

 Basic object model: